Nearly 39 million people in the United States get migraines annually.

 Aura

-Certain people can experience auras before, during or even after migraine attacks.
-Auras are neurological symptoms that can be treated and disappear with time.
+Certain people can experience auras before, during, or even after migraine attacks.
+Auras are neurological symptoms that can be treated and usually disappear with time.
 Although they are typically visible, these anomalies can also take on other forms.
-Each sign typically starts mild, worsens over several minutes and finally peaks after an hour.
+Each sign typically starts mild, worsens over several minutes, and finally peaks after an hour.
 Aura symptom examples include:

 Attack

-Migraines start as a dull ache and worsen, sometimes becoming an unbearable pain.
+They start as a dull ache and worsen, sometimes becoming an unbearable pain.
 Exercise intensifies it.
-Your head may hurt on one side, in the front or all around.
+Your head may hurt on one side, in the front, or all around.

 Post-Drome